jonhnet/nginx-googlesignin/README.md

 [example](https://github.com/jelson/nginx-googlesignin/blob/main/htmlroot/google-login-example.html)
 is included which does nothing but create a Google login popup.

 Make a copy of the example named `google-login.html`.
-Change the Google API Client ID in your copy to be the one you created in the first step.
+In your copy, change the Google API Client ID (the `data-client_id` field) to Google Client ID you created in the first step.

-Of course, it can also be customized to look more interesting.
+Of course, the page itself can also be customized to look more interesting.

 ### The authorizer program and its config file